What Do You Do When You Are Hit by a Drunk Driver

-Contact Douglas and London to speak with a New York car accident lawyer.
+Contact Douglas and London to speak with our New York City car accident lawyers.
 We will make sure that you will receive the entire amount of compensation that you are entitled to receive under the state’s “no-fault” insurance laws.

 Contact the Police After an Accident with a Drunk Driver